 The organiser may determine a speed limit in the special stages.
 Such limits must appear in the supplementary regulations and may be checked at any time during reconnaissance or by use of GPS recorders to be carried at least in the cars of Priority drivers.
 The use of such recorders may involve a fee.

-25.4.5 Shakedown or free practice stage
+25.4.5 Shakedown

-For gravel rallies only, it is mandatory to include shakedown or free practice stage in the reconnaissance schedule for P1 and P2 drivers.
+It is not mandatory to include shakedown in the reconnaissance schedule.

 25.4.6 Service during reconnaissance